ProjectDrawdown/solutions/README.md

 Each model and functional unit has a notion of a Total Available Market.
 There is no benefit to install more rooftop solar than the total market for electricity for the globe, for example.
 The prevents unrealistic optimism on a single solution, for example.

-Reaching the drawdown point, where humanity ceases to add greenhouses gases to the atmosphere, will require many solutions to be adopted working and to harmonize synergistically.
+Reaching the drawdown point, where humanity ceases to add greenhouses gases to the atmosphere, will require many solutions to be adopted and to harmonize synergistically.

 # Road Map